triSYCL/triSYCL/README.rst

 ------------

 Only Clang_ 3.6+ or GCC_ 4.9+, `Boost.MultiArray`_ (which adds to `C++`_
-the nice Fortran array semantics and syntax), Boost.Operators are needed.
+the nice Fortran array semantics and syntax), Boost.Operators and a few other Boost libraries are needed.
-If you use the debug mode or OpenMP, this works only with GCC 4.9 since current Clang version does not support OpenMP yet or some C++14 with ``-g``.
+If you use the debug mode or OpenMP, this works only with GCC 4.9 since current Clang version does not fully support OpenMP yet or some C++14 with ``-g``.

 To install them on latest Linux Debian/unstable (this should work on